 Smoast = boasting on social media.
 Having accomplishments and achieving goals is incredible, and whenever you do hit a personal milestone, you should always be proud.
 But when you post an accomplishment on social media, try not to “smoast”.
 Instead, why not aim to inspire others with your achievements?

-5. Find inspiration you can use IRL
+5. Find inspiration you can use IRL (in real life)

 Follow people who make you feel good about yourself, and accounts that inspire you to adopt healthy behaviours, such as trying new activities and moving more.
-Being part of a network of physically active people might reinforce the idea that exercise is a rewarding, positive behavior—and that, in turn, may encourage you to work out more, says Lepp.
+Being part of a network of physically active people might reinforce the idea that exercise is a rewarding, positive behaviour—and that, in turn, may encourage you to work out more, says Lepp.